slightlynybbled/mats/readme.md

 reduces the amount of mind share that you need to dedicate to developing automated device tests.

 Checkout the [documentation](https://ate.readthedocs.io/en/latest/index.html) for more details!

+There is a ready-to-run GUI using tkinter over at the [TkATE](https://github.com/slightlynybbled/tkate).
+This is very useful to get a manufacturing test up quickly and easily.
+Enjoy!